alekseychikin/docker-image-php-node/README.md

 # Docker image with PHP and Nodejs

-I use this image for building project via GitHub Actions and BitBucket Piplines
+I use this image for building project via GitHub Actions and BitBucket Pipelines

 Example config for `.github/workflows/deploy.yaml`